trixtateam/phoenix-to-redux/docs/README.md

  * @param {string} params.domainKey - domain for socket
  */
 export function* socketErrorSaga({ error, socketState, domainKey }) {
+  // here you should check if your token is valid or not expired, if not
+  // disconnect phoenix
   console.error('socketErrorSaga',{ error, socketState, domainKey });
 }